KnapsackPro/docs.knapsackpro.com/_posts/2020-02-02-how-to-speed-up-ruby-and-javascript-tests-with-ci-parallelisation.md

 <script src="https://gist.github.com/ArturT/580df4fd7852e67379e9b263228e1994.js"></script>

+If you use RSpec and you have very slow test files you can auto split them.
+Knapsack Pro [detects slow RSpec test files to split it by test examples on parallel jobs](https://knapsackpro.com/faq/question/how-to-split-slow-rspec-test-files-by-test-examples-by-individual-it).

 ## Conclusions

 [Knapsack Pro](https://knapsackpro.com?utm_source=docs_knapsackpro&utm_medium=blog_post&utm_campaign=how-to-speed-up-ruby-and-javascript-tests-with-ci-parallelisation) supports Ruby and several test runners in JavaScript such as Jest and Cypress, but there are plans to add support for more test runners and programming languages.
 I would love to hear [what you use to test applications and which CI servers](https://docs.google.com/forms/d/e/1FAIpQLSe7Z6k__VczmRMmXykjA5i2MVEA3nEJ90gbiIeCRjecWhPOig/viewform?hl=en).
 In case you are considering changing your CI provider, check out our [list of CI servers features](https://knapsackpro.com/ci_servers/?utm_source=docs_knapsackpro&utm_medium=blog_post&utm_campaign=how-to-speed-up-ruby-and-javascript-tests-with-ci-parallelisation).
 You can contact me on [LinkedIn](https://www.linkedin.com/in/arturtrzop/), and you can find more information about the described solution at [KnapsackPro.com](https://knapsackpro.com?utm_source=docs_knapsackpro&utm_medium=blog_post&utm_campaign=how-to-speed-up-ruby-and-javascript-tests-with-ci-parallelisation).
 I hope this article was useful to you. :)